hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 ### Test Suite

-To run a test suite, for example, for rosetta, use the following command.
+To run a test suite, such as rosetta, use the following command.

 ```shell
 source src/rosetta/k6.env